Moist Caramel Cupcakes

 - Finally, add vanilla extract.

-- Then, use an ice cream scoop to divide the batter between the 12 cupcake liner.
+- Then, use an ice cream scoop to divide the batter between the 12 cupcake liners.

-- Then, cool completely but do not put in the fridge.
+- Then, cool it completely, but do not put it in the fridge.

 For the caramel sauce